 In January, 2014, I launched ReMarx Publishing to fill a void among left-wing publishers.
 There are plenty of books about capitalism, socialism, and working-class history.
 However, many are long, academic, and difficult to read.
 There is a reason for that.

-As the capitalist class escalated its attacks against workers during the 1970s, many socialists sought refuge on university and college campuses.
-This strategy kept theoretical marxism alive, but the call to action got lost in abstract academic debates.
+As the capitalist class escalated its attacks against workers during the 1980s, many socialists sought refuge on university and college campuses.
+This strategy kept parts of marxist theory alive, but the centrality of the working class and the call to action have been lost to academic debate.

 Today, millions of people are looking for an alternative to heartless capitalism.
 They need shorter publications that are easy to read, get to the point, and offer a way forward.